 Retiring Assets that do not have a System Client installed

-In this example we are choosing the Printer called NPI4354
+In this example we are choosing the Laptop AST361

 From within the Asset General Information screen change the Status from "In-Use" to "Retired"